-One thing I’m trying to teach him is the concept of delayed gratification.
+One thing I tried to teach him is the concept of delayed gratification.
 When you see something you want, it’s best to sleep on it for a bit.
 You can take the time to shop around online and offline.
-Then if you still want in a few days later, you can buy it.
+Then if you still want it a few days later, you can buy it.

-This winter was pretty mild in Portland and we had some nice sunny days in February.
+When I originally wrote this post, the weather was warming up.
 We took his old glide bike out to ride around and it was getting too small for him.
-It’s also time for him to learn how to ride a regular bike.
+It was also the right time for him to learn how to ride a regular bike.
 So I started shopping around on Craigslist and dropped by a few stores.
 We went to Walmart and Target first, but their bikes were pretty bad.
-It’s cheap at around $100, but they are heavy and not very good quality.
+They were cheap at around $100, but they were heavy and the quality was mediocre.
 We found a Raleigh and a Trek on Craigslist, but they didn’t work out.
 The Raleigh was too worn out and the Trek sold too quickly.
 Anyway, I always take RB40 Jr. on these bike shopping excursions and he’d say – “I want a new bike!” every time.
 Eventually, we found a Specialized bike on sale at a local shop and we got that.
 It’s expensive, but I know he will use it very often.
 When he outgrows it, the bike will go to his little cousin and it will last for years.
-I’m not sure how much of this is getting through to a 4 year old, but I’ll keep working on this delayed gratification concept.
+I’m not sure how much of this is getting through to a 4-year-old, but I’ll keep working on this delayed gratification concept.

 Saving up for something